 setVideoEncoderConfiguration method to set the video encoding parameters, such as by increasing the bitrate to ensure the video quality.
 Higher bitrates, frame rates, and resolutions improve the video quality but may cause jitter and increase costs.

 Generally speaking, a live stream requires a higher bitrate to ensure high-video quality.
-Agora recommends setting the bitrate of a live broadcast to two times that of a voice/video call.
+Agora recommends setting the bitrate of live interactive streaming to two times that of a voice/video call.
 See Set the bitrate.